About Enterprise Community Asset Management

-- More than $6.8 billion in net equity
+- More than $9 billion in gross equity

 While affordability is the predominant characteristic of the Enterprise portfolio, there is also a significant concentration in urban areas with nonprofit sponsors.
 Construction type and age are more evenly dispersed within our portfolio.

 - Of the total 1,543 projects in our LIHTC portfolio, 60 percent are located in urban areas.

 - Of the $7.7 billion net equity invested in projects, 69 percent is invested in the urban locations.